 The percentage ownership information under the column entitled "Before Offering" is based on 4,449,603 shares of common stock outstanding as of January 1, 2015.
-The percentage ownership information under the column entitled "After Offering" is based on the sale of 6,302,521 shares of common stock in this offering.
+The percentage ownership information under the column entitled "After Offering" is based on the sale of shares of common stock and warrants to purchase shares of common stock in this offering.